Miguel12456789/Portfolio/README.md

-# Digital Craftsmanship
+# Portifolio

 ## About

-A personal portfolio website showcasing digital craftsmanship, skills, and projects.
+A personal portfolio website skills, and projects.

 ## Technologies